 - 1. Complete the "Request for Determination of Eligibility for Financial Assistance". - 2.
-Cooperate with EEH to provide the Information and documentation necessary to apply for Public Aid or
+Cooperate with EEH to provide the information and documentation necessary to apply for Public Aid or

-- 3. Provide financial and other documents needed to determine financial assistance eligibility within thirty (30) days of request for such information. - 4.
-If approved for a partial discount, cooperate with EEH to establish a reasonable payment plan that takes Into account available income and assets, the amount of the discounted bill and any prior payments. - 5.
+- other financial programs that may be available to pay for the healthcare services.
+If an application for other public aid or other coverage is subsequently denied for no cooperation from the patient EEH may also deny a request for Financial Assistance. - 3.
+Provide financial and other documents needed to determine financial assistance eligibility within thirty (30) days of request for such information. - 4.
+If approved for a partial discount, cooperate with EEH to establish a reasonable payment plan that takes into account available income and assets, the amount of the discounted bill and any prior payments. - 5.
 If payment plan is established, promptly inform EEH of any changes of circumstances that will impair patient's ability to comply with the payment plan.